aarons/obsidian-simple-note-chat/README.md

 ## License

 This project is licensed under the **Affero General Public License (AGPL) v3.0 or later**.
-See the `CONTRIBUTING.md` file for more details.
+See the [contributing.md](contributing.md) file for more details.

 ## Contributing

 Contributions are welcome!

+In short:

+*   Please open a Pull Request (PR) with a clear explanation of the changes.
+*   Contributions that add third-party dependencies are unlikely to be accepted due to security risks.

-Please see the [contributing.md](contributing.md) file for development setup instructions and contribution guidelines.
+Please see the [contributing.md](contributing.md) file for development setup and more guidelines.